The ghost became bright, coin-sized rounds

 Memories of holiday traditions and phantoms endure.
 Holiday highlights and presences may be subtle or bold.
 Businesses are built upon manifestations and experimentations with new practices and experiences.

 The paranormal tourist industry is huge.
-Hotels, homes and cemeteries want to turn non-believers into believers.
-Ghost walks, haunted home tours and hunts are big business.
+Hotels, homes and cemeteries strive to turn non-believers into believers.
+Ghost walks, haunted home tours and hunts for the extraordinary are big business.

 Are ghosts like the man in the moon?
 People have seen a smiling face in the moon's dark areas for ages.
 Spooky faces and bodies also date way back.
 Materializations generate talk about what makes things real.